AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `example.net#?#.banner:matches-css(width: 360px)` — this rule will block all `.banner` elements that contain `width: 360px` style property.
 The rule will only work for `example.net` and all it's subdomains.
 * `example.net#@?#.banner:matches-css(width: 360px)` — this rule will disable the previous rule.

-> Please note, that now you can apply simple selectors using the ExtCss engine by using a rule like this:
+> Please note that now you can apply simple selectors using the ExtCss engine by using a rule like this:
 > `#?#div`

 <a id="extended-css-has"></a>